The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Observations and data reduction

 \section{Observations and data reduction}

 This paper presents data from 23 VLBI epochs at wavelengths from 18 to 2\,cm, see Table \ref{table:obslist}, spanning 20 years.
 Nine of these data sets have not been published before.
 All data were processed into final images starting from the archival raw data.
 Most observations were performed with global VLBI using typically 15-20 antennas all over the world, including the VLBA and the EVN.
-The epochs GC031, BB297 and BB335 included multiple observations spanning a few months, the purpose being to look for short term variability.
+The experiments GC031, BB297 and BB335 included multiple observations spanning a few months, the purpose being to look for short term variability.
 We note, however, that the epochs BB297B and BB297C were severely limited in sensitivity due to lack of fringes to multiple antennas, and therefore their respective 18\,cm and 3.6\,cm epochs (which are the least sensitive) have been excluded from the analysis in this paper.

 All calibration and imaging was performed using the 31DEC16 release of the Astronomical Image Processing System (AIPS) \citep{greisen2003} from the National Radio Astronomy Observatory (NRAO).
 The full reduction process, from loading of data to final images, was scripted for all data sets using the Python-based interface to AIPS, ParselTongue \citep{kettenis2006} 2.3.
-All the scripts are available via the CDS.
+All the scripts are available via the CDS as described in appendix \ref{app:cds}.
 A general description of the calibration strategy employed can be found in Appendix \ref{sect:calibration}.
 The interested reader may find all details, such as task parameters, in the ParselTongue scripts.
+Furthermore, all the FITS images obtained when running the calibration and imaging scripts, that is two images (east and west nuclei) of each of the 23 experiments listed in Table \ref{table:obslist}, which are the basis of the analysis presented in this paper, are also available via the CDS as described in appendix \ref{app:cds}.

+We note that in this paper we sometimes use the letters L, S, C, X and U to designate frequency bands, similar to the IEEE standard letter designations for radar frequency bands (IEEE Std 521-2002).
+Table \ref{table:bands} provides a quick reference for translation between the letters used in this paper and the approximate central wavelength of observations.
+We note that the central observing wavelength is listed for each observation in Table \ref{table:obslist}.

 Previous studies of Arp\,220 have used different (although similar) methods to analyse the data.
 For example, different criteria have been used to determine the catalogue of sources to analyse.
 In the following subsections we describe how we form a source catalogue, how we fit sizes and flux densities and estimate the corresponding uncertainties, and how we obtain more robust size-estimates by averaging measurements close in time.